semgrep/semgrep-docs/docs/release-notes/april-2024.md

 ### Added

-- Added historical scanning, which is the ability to scan Git commits for leaked credentials.
 - Added a template to the Semgrep Editor to aid in writing custom rules with validators for use with Secrets.

 ### Changed